Skip to content

 When to consider a private bank

-Private bank lending makes the most sense when you need to borrow a large amount, have complex income or assets, or require a bespoke solution that high street lenders cannot provide.
-If your case is straightforward, a high street lender may offer a lower rate.
+A private bank is usually the right call when you need to borrow a large sum, when your income or assets are complicated, or when you need something tailored that a high street lender simply cannot put together.
+If your case is straightforward, a high street lender may well offer a lower rate, so it is not the answer for everyone.

-Your broker can compare private bank options alongside mainstream products and recommend the best route for your situation.
-In many cases, the flexibility of a private bank more than compensates for any difference in headline rate.
+A broker can line up private bank options next to mainstream products and point you to the best route for your circumstances.
+Often the flexibility of a private bank more than makes up for any gap in the headline rate.

 Written and reviewed by